 You can easily create mental models of almost anything such as unicorns, Superman, or the solar system.

 Your imagination is unlimited.

 But the important thing is–is the model helpful, or is it harmful?

 That all depends on how you use your imaginary abstractions.

 Here are a few rules for using your imperfect models.

-- Apply the scientific methods described above.
+- Apply the scientific methods described in the section Apply the scientific/Buddhist approach.
 Constantly question, test, and improve your models to make sure they are helping you achieve your goals.